jschoeneberger/bergerblog/content/post/mediation_regression_discontinuity_design/index.md

 tags: ["regression discontinuity", "mediation"]
 ---

-Regression Discontinuity designs have recently grown in popularity among methodologists and applied researchers.
+Regression Discontinuity Designs (RD or RDDs; Cattaneo, Idrobo & Titiunik, 2018a; 2018b; Cook, Shadish and Wong, 2008; Hahn, Todd & van der Klaauw, 2001; Imbens & Lemieux, 2008a; Jacob & Lefgren, 2004a; Ludwig & Miller, 2007; Shadish, Cook & Campbell, 2002) is an increasingly popular, alternative design capable of yielding impact estimates with a level of internal validity near that of an RCT (Aiken, West, Schwalm, Carroll & Hsuing, 1998; Berk, Barnes, Ahlman & Kurtz, 2010; Black, Galdo & Smith, 2007; Buddelmeyer & Skoufias, 2004; Shadish, Galindo, Wong, Steiner & Cook, 2013).

 Isn't that wonderful...You can focus on the content and Academic handles the rest.

 **Highlight your code snippets, take notes on math classes, and draw diagrams from textual representation.**